 Transit demand is high in Lake Forest Park.

-Many residents have historically commuted via bus to employment centers in Seattle and the Eastside, Regional investments in the Link 1 Line extension, and planned Stride bus rapid transit and park & ride will continue to connect.
-Lake Forest Park with the areater region, and peakhour buses operate at capacity.
-Community members have called for expanded transit service and park & ride facilities near bus stops and future light rail stations.
+Many residents have historically commuted via bus to employment centers in Seattle and the Eastside.
+Regional investments in the Link 1 Line extension, and planned Stride bus rapid transit and park & ride will continue to connect Lake Forest Park with the greater region. and capacity.
+Community ers have called for inded-transit service and nark & ride facilities bus stops and fur light rail stations